 While these passports are geared towards international travel, Intergovernmental LeBlanc said that the federal government is willing to work with provinces to use these passports as proof-of-vaccination domestically.

-UPDATE: On July 13, Prime Minister Justin Trudeau said that while the federal government will work towards developing a vaccine passport for travelling abroad, any domestic passports — which would require Canadians to be fully vaccinated before moving between provinces — will be left up to individual provinces to develop and implement.
-The comment, made during a press conference, came after provinces like Quebec and Manitoba announced plans to implement an internal vaccine passport.
-Trudeau did not give an update on just exactly how a federal passport would work or when it would be implemented.
+On July 13, Prime Minister Justin Trudeau said that while the federal government would be working towards developing a vaccine passport for travelling abroad, any domestic passports — which would require Canadians to be fully vaccinated before moving between provinces — will be left up to individual provinces to develop and implement.

 Original story, published on April 1, 2021, follows

 Canada’s vaccine rollout may be a bit of a clusterfug at the moment, but with more and more of us getting the jab, the next step will be figuring out how to move forward safely and fairly.
 Enter the debate around vaccine passports, which will almost definitely be a reality of international travel and are also being floated as a way to reopen large venues like concerts and sports stadiums, universities, and maybe even gyms and salons and indoor dining.

 Which sounds pretty freaking amazing after months where “travel” has meant the journey from kitchen to couch.
 “We all want to move away from the current state of severe restriction,” says Katrina Plamondon, a health equity researcher at UBC.
 “But we need to be considerate about how we get there.”
 The trouble is that along with the possibility of freedom (sweet freedom!), vaccine passports present a whole bunch of legal and ethical headaches — and they may not even be safe!